mebjas/html5-qrcode/README.md

 | Normal QR Code | Mirrored QR Code |
 | ----- | ---- |
 | <img src="./assets/qr-code.png" width="200px"> | <img src="./assets/qr-code-flipped.png" width="200px"><br> |

+#### `rememberLastUsedCamera` — Boolean (Optional), default = true
+If `true` the last camera used by the user and weather or not permission was granted would be remembered in the local storage.
+If the user has previously granted permissions — the request permission option in the UI will be skipped and the last selected camera would be launched automatically for scanning.

+If `true` the library shall remember if the camera permissions were previously granted and what camera was last used.
+If the permissions is already granted for "camera", QR code scanning will automatically * start for previously used camera.

 ### Scanning only specific formats
 By default, both camera stream and image files are scanned against all the